seanpmaxwell/Typescript-Best-Practices/README.md

 Every file should have a clear purpose.
 Most scripts fall into one of the following categories:

 - **Declaration**
-  Exports a single declared item (e.g., a constant, enum, or configuration object).
+  Exports a single declared item (e.g., a large function, enum, or configuration object).

 - **Modular Object**
   Exports a default object literal that groups closely related logic.
+Very handy as a namespace for stateless data/functions.

 - **Inventory**
-  Exports multiple independent declarations, such as shared types or utilities.
+  Exports multiple independent declarations, such as shared types or small utility functions.

 - **Linear**
   Executes a series of commands, often for setup or initialization.